-The deadline for submission of application forms is 4 pm on 19 June, 2013.
+The deadline for submission of application forms is 16 June, 2014.
 We advise you to apply well before the closing date in order to avoid last minute rush and unforeseeable contingencies.
 No online application is complete unless the payment is successfully made.

 Any wrong or misleading information in the application will disqualify the applicant.
 If the candidate is already admitted, it will result in the cancellation of admission.
+Applications, incomplete in any respect, shall be rejected.

-In general, no certificates are to be uploaded with the application.
+In general, certificates are not to be uploaded with the application(See instructions for foreign board, PwD and sports category applicants below).
 Certificates are required only at the time of interview and admission (see Interview Schedule and Admission Schedule below).

 However, candidates from foreign boards should upload the equivalence certificate, grade conversion scheme and other relevant documents while submitting their applications.
-Persons with Disability (PwD) should read the next section.
+Candidates applying through sports quota should upload scanned copies of certificates of their highest representations in each of the past three years.
+Persons with Disability (PwD) should read the next section for information regarding uploading the disability certificate.

-INSTRUCTIONS FOR APPLYING ONLINE
+6.8 INSTRUCTIONS FOR APPLYING ONLINE